 Mr. Berger earned his bachelor’s degree with distinction from Cornell University in 1996 and his law degree from the University of Virginia School of Law in 1999.
 Before joining the U.S. Attorney’s Office in Manhattan, he served as a law clerk for the Honorable Richard M. Berman of the U.S. District Court for the Southern District of New York.

-Michael C. Neus is General Counsel and Chief Compliance Officer or ExodusPoint Capital Management, LP, and as an Adjunct Professor of Law, teaches a course entitled “Investment Management Regulation and Compliance” at Fordham Law School.
+Michael C. Neus is General Counsel of ExodusPoint Capital Management, LP.
+Mike is also an Adjunct Professor of Law at Fordham Law School, where he teaches a course entitled “Investment Management Regulation and Compliance.”
 Mike is a frequent author and lecturer on securities, compliance, hedge fund and private equity topics at industry events and for global regulators.
 Mike was previously Senior Fellow with the Program on Corporate Compliance and Enforcement at New York University School of Law in 2017-2018.
 From 2005 through 2016, Mike was responsible for all legal, compliance, human resource and administrative matters as Managing Partner and General Counsel of Perry Capital, LLC.
 Prior to joining Perry Capital in 2005, Mike was the Chief Operating Officer and General Counsel at RHG Capital, L.P., Chief General Counsel of Andor Capital Management, L.L.C., and General Counsel of Soros Private Funds Management LLC.
 Mike began his professional career as an associate at the law firm Coudert Brothers, in both the Singapore and New York offices.
 Mike is a Senior Fellow of the Regulatory Compliance Association and Vice Chair of the American Bar Association’s Business Law Sub-Committee on Institutional Investors.
 Mike is a former Director, Chairman of the Investment Advisory Subcommittee, and member of the Executive Committee of the Managed Funds Association.
-Mike received his J.D. from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar, and his B.A. cum laude from the University of Notre Dame.
+Mike received his J.D. from Columbia University School of Law and his B.A. from the University of Notre Dame.

 Reed Brodsky is a partner in Gibson, Dunn & Crutcher's New York office.
 Mr. Brodsky is Co-Chair of Gibson Dunn's Crisis Management Practice Group and a member of the Securities Enforcement and White Collar Defense and Investigations Groups.
 He is a nationally recognized trial lawyer and litigator best known for his success as lead trial counsel in two of the most high-profile white collar criminal cases in recent memory, United States v.
 Raj Rajaratnam in 2011, and United States v.
 Rajat Gupta in 2012.
 Since joining Gibson Dunn, Mr. Brodsky has been a lead trial attorney in four high-profile trials, representing Chevron Corporation in Chevron v.
 Donziger et al. in 2013, AlixPartners in AlixPartners v.
 Thompson et al. in 2014, AIG's Lavastone Capital unit in Lavastone Capital LLC v.
 Coventry First LLC et al. in 2015, and Patriarch Partners/Lynn Tilton in SEC v.
 Patriarch in 2016.
 Before joining Gibson Dunn, Mr. Brodsky spent eight years serving as an Assistant United States Attorney in the United States Attorney's Office for the Southern District of New York, where he won all seven of his white collar criminal trials and many non-white collar trials.